 Q. The opposing party filed a grievance against me.
 Do I tell the bar I can't answer the grievance because of client confidentiality?

 A. Unless you object under ELC 5.6, you can't refuse to answer based on the attorney-client privilege.
 See ELC 5.4(b).
 If the grievant was not your client, be very careful with any information relating to the representation.
-You can ask to have your response or portions of the response withheld from the grievant under ELC 5.1(c)(3)(A).
-Often, the best practice is to send the bar both a full response that contains the confidential information and a redacted version of the letter that can be forwarded by the bar to the grievant.
+You should ask ODC to withhold from the grievant anything in your response that is protected by RPC 1.6 that the grievant doesn't already know.
+See ELC 5.1(c)(3)(A).
+The best practice is to send the bar both a full response that contains the confidential information and a redacted version of the letter that can be forwarded by the bar to the grievant.
 Indicate prominently on the full response that it contains confidential information that you are requesting not be forwarded to the grievant.
+ODC's fact sheet about responding to grievances describes this process.

 Q. If I hire a lawyer to represent me in connection with a grievance, does that make the bar think I must have done something wrong?